 - SiteImprove Accessibility Reports

-Additionally, web accessibility support is provided via University Communications in coordination with Disability Services.
+Additionally, web accessibility support is provided via University Communications in coordination with the Accessibility Support Center.

 Complaints and comments regarding web accessibility should be sent to:

-Content will be reviewed for accessibility by the University Communications on a biweekly basis via an external tool called SiteImprove.
-In cases where content is determined to be inaccessible, the University Communications will follow the university's established web governance processes to address the issue.
+Content will be reviewed for accessibility by the office of Marketing and Communications on an ongoing basis via an external tool called SiteImprove.
+In cases where content is determined to be inaccessible, Marketing and Communications will follow the university's established web governance processes to address the issue.